 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating rhabdomyosarcoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with rhabdomyosarcoma.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to progress in treating rhabdomyosarcoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future children with rhabdomyosarcoma.

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.